Charter High School of the Arts

+Public school in Van Nuys, California, U.S.

 Charter High of the Arts Multimedia and Performing (or CHAMPS) is a public charter high school in Van Nuys, Los Angeles, California.

-History

-Dr. Norman Isaacs began CHAMPS high school in 2005.
-Before becoming the founder of CHAMPS, Isaacs worked as the principal of Robert A. Millikan Middle School Performing Arts Magnet in Sherman Oaks.
-CHAMPS was founded in order to create a high school where students could receive a curriculum in academics, digital media, visual, and performing arts.
+The school was founded in 2005 by Norman Isaacs, a former principal of Robert A. Millikan Middle School Performing Arts Magnet in Sherman Oaks.
+Isaacs sought to create a high school where students could study digital media, visual, and performing arts.

-The school specializes in performing and digital media arts.
-It is one of two arts high schools that allow students to study there from any district within the Los Angeles County (the other being the Los Angeles County High School for the Arts).
-Students who want to enroll in a specific academy (dance, music, drama, media arts, or robotics) need an audition to get in.
-Each academy has a separate audition process.
-Enrolled students can change into a different academy with the approval of the department chairs and counselors.
+CHAMPS and the Los Angeles County High School for the Arts are the only public high schools that admit students from anywhere in Los Angeles County.
+Students who want to enroll in a specific academy (dance, music, drama, media arts, or robotics) must audition to get in.
+Enrolled students may change academies with the approval of the department chairs and counselors.